Understanding Diversity, Equity & Inclusion in the Workplace

 Building Inclusive Workplace Cultures

 The evidence is clear -- diverse workplaces do better.
 Companies often focus on getting people in the door, but an imperative component to the diversity equation is building an inclusive culture that inspires people to stay and truly feel like they belong.
-This session aims to provide participants with basic insights into why underrepresented groups may feel excluded in the workplace; describe the psychological implications of workplace exclusion; and identify practical, behavioral steps employees and organizations can take to foster an inclusive work environment.
+This session aims to provide you with basic insights into why underrepresented groups may feel excluded in the workplace; describe the psychological implications of workplace exclusion; and identify practical, behavioral steps you and your company can take to foster an inclusive environment.